husain34/SunNet-TechRush/README.md

 Each script trains a model or evaluates it using scoring metrics like RMSE, MAE, R².

 📌 These  are testing and experimentation scripts that guide model selection.

+## 📁 Project Structure

+- `data/`
+  - `raw/`: Contains the original input datasets used for model training and evaluation.
+    - `train.csv`: Dataset used for training models.
+    - `test.csv`: Dataset used for testing/inference.
+    - `solarpowergeneration.csv`: Full dataset with solar energy generation and weather features.

+- `models/`:
+  Contains saved machine learning models in `.pkl` format, such as XGBoost, and ensemble model.